If you are an espresso fanatic, there’s a good chance that you’ve drooled over a Jura machine before.

 - The water tank and bean container can be locked in place to prevent accidental spills

 - Buttons can be disabled to prevent accidental reprogramming

 Things to Consider

 No Jura machine is really going to be a “budget” machine.
-There are only a few models that come in under $1000.
+These are all high-end, expensive machines.
 However, there is a pretty significant price gradient to take into consideration, from just under four figures up to thousands of dollars.

-On the other hand, if money really is no object, you can opt for the fully equipped Giga 5.
+On the other hand, if money really is no object, you can opt for the fully equipped Giga 6 or the Z10.

-Essentially, these are milk storage containers Basic Compact Milk Cooler that come in various sizes.
-The idea is to keep your milk at a constant 39.20F, giving you the best-tasting milk foam for your espresso-based and specialty beverages.
+This is basically a tiny refrigerator that keeps your milk at a constant 39.20F, giving you the best-tasting milk foam for your espresso-based and specialty beverages.

 As you know, much of your brew’s heat is lost when you pour it out into a cold cup.
 Jura’s cup warmer will warm your cups to about 131oF, which is the optimal temperature into which to pour a hot brew.

 The Jura Cup Warmer is neat and compact and has a handy, programmable timer so you can have your cups warmed and ready to receive your brew.

 As you will have gathered from our reviews and education section, Jura coffee machines are undoubtedly some of the very best quality automatic coffee machines currently out there on the market.